 Comparison Chart: Nominal vs Ordinal Data

-Nominal and ordinal data have their important role in statistical and data sciences.
+Nominal and ordinal data have an important role in statistical and data sciences.

 You should know what you can do with ordinal and nominal data.
 You should know how to measure them.
 The two scales of measurement (ordinal and nominal) depend on the variable itself.